 Pezinok wine region

-Pezinok is nestled in the Little Carpathians and has a tradition of winemaking that stretches back centuries.
+Pezinok is nestled in the Little Carpathians.
+The town has a tradition of winemaking that stretches back centuries.
 In addition to pottery making, mining and brickmaking, it’s winemaking that families have relied on for income.

-There are written records of winemaking here from as early as 1208 and it was bolstered by an influx of Germans settling here in the 16th century.
-It was in fact one of the richest towns in the Kingdom of Hungary and it was named a Free Royal Town in the 17th century by King Ferdinand III.
+There are written records of winemaking here from as early as 1208.
+It was bolstered by an influx of Germans settling here in the 16th century.
+Moreover, it was one of the richest towns in the Kingdom of Hungary.
+Pezinok was named a Free Royal Town in the 17th century by King Ferdinand III.

 Today there are many wine producers and vineyards, some small and some larger and this region is were a lot of wine production is based with white wines such as Rizling being the predominant grape variety from this region.
 We suggest trying a Frankovka Modrá red wine, which is more medium-bodied than its Austrian counterpart Blaufränkisch, that tends to be lighter in style.